 - Credit is not given for grades lower than a "C".

 - Grades from other institutions are not included in the calculation of the University of Arizona grade-point average.

 - Remedial, vocational, technical, highly specialized and personal development courses are not accepted for credit.

 - Proficiency or competency credit-by-exam earned at another college or university is non-transferable.

 - All transfer courses from Arizona public community colleges will be reviewed individually by the Director of Transfer Curriculum & Articulation and by the appropriate University departments to determine which courses are acceptable for University credit.

 - Up to 30 documented credits from military transcripts may apply toward an undergraduate degree.

 While there is no limit to the total number of units of course work that may be transferred from an accredited community college to the University of Arizona, no more than 64 of those units may be applied toward the requirements for a bachelor’s degree.
 The choice of the 64 units is at the discretion of the student in consultation with an advisor.

-You are encouraged to complete freshman and sophomore level general education course work at your community colleges.
+You are encouraged to complete first-year and sophomore level general education course work at your community colleges.
 Transferability of courses of independent study, internship, or practicum will be determined by the appropriate department or college at the University of Arizona and may be restricted both in number of units and in degree applicability.
 If you have taken community college courses in these categories you may petition for an exception.